Marie of Romania: Public figure

 In Romania, Marie is known by the nickname Mama Răniților ("Mother of the Wounded"), or simply as "Regina Maria", while in other countries she is remembered as the "Soldier Queen" and "Mamma Regina".
 Marie is also nicknamed "the mother-in-law of the Balkans", due to her children's marriages into the region's ruling houses.
 By the time of her death, Marie's children had ruled in three Balkan countries, although her descendants no longer occupy any European throne.
 Marie was called "one of the greatest figures in Romanian history" by Constantin Argetoianu, and in her honour, Romania established the Order of the Cross of Queen Marie in 1917.

 Oscar Han executed a bronze bust of Marie.
 Unveiled in the center of Balchik in 1933, it was evacuated to Constanța during the Romanian withdrawal of 1940.
 It then spent most of the next eight decades in storage, at times being threatened with melting under the Communist regime and receiving a bullet hole in the back of the head.
 The restored bust was placed in front of the Constanța art museum in 2020.
 A statue of Queen Marie was unveiled in Ashford, Kent, in December 2018, to mark her birth and childhood at the nearby Eastwell Park.
 Soon afterwards, a fictionalised account of her role in the Paris Peace Conference was given in a feature film, Queen Marie, while American author Laurie R. King depicted the queen at Bran in the mystery novel Castle Shade.

+Other cities with statues of Marie include Oradea (2012), Bucharest (2018, in Izvor Park), Giurgiu (2020), Alba Iulia (2022), Deva (2023) and Chișinău (2025).